No-code training: from design to maintenance

 No-code and low-code training courses are an excellent way to learn the basics of no-code and develop your software development skills, but be careful to choose the right digital school.

-Trust your service provider
+Trust your provider

 List of the best no-code training schools

-1. The Wagon
+1. Le Wagon

 https://www.lewagon.com/fr/

-Le Wagon offers nine-week in-person courses that teach the skills needed to create web and mobile applications, websites, and databases.
+Le Wagon offers 9-week in-person courses that teach the skills needed to create web and mobile applications, websites, and databases.
 The courses are taught by experts in web development and no-code, and are based on learning by doing.
 Here are two examples of the main courses they offer:

 2. Uncode